Our Curriculum Intent

-Pupils are well-behaved and have an enthusiastic approach to learning.
+Pupils are well-behaved and enthusiastic learners.
 Attendance and punctuality of the vast majority is excellent.
 Parents value their children’s education.
 The school enjoys an excellent reputation in the local community and is over-subscribed.

 The school community highly values its faith ethos.
 It received an Outstanding grade under the Schools’ Anglican and Methodist Inspection (2018).
-As well as strong links with the Blackburn Diocese of Education, the school also values the School Support through Lancashire Education Authority, where more than 93% of schools are Good or Outstanding (2018).
+As well as strong links with the Blackburn Diocese of Education, the school also values the School Support through Lancashire Education Authority.

 The school has supported other schools through the FCTSA, School Strategic Improvement Fund (SSIF) projects and through working with cluster schools.
 The Headteacher is also a Specialist Mathematics Teacher who works with the North North West Maths Hub delivering professional development.